Bridges take people from where they are to where they could be ~ Coaching does the same! Hi, my name is Cindy Scott and Welcome to Bridges Coaching!

 There are many different types of bridges just like there are many different types of people and goals they want to move toward.
 I train business and ministry leaders like you to help people build a unique pathway forward, turning their dreams into attainable goals through the power of coaching.
 I am a certified growth coach, life coach, leadership coach, coach trainer and a leadership consultant.

 My blog covers topics related to personal development and coach training.
-My experience has been as diverse as it has been rewarding: workshop facilitator, church leader, professor and dean at Elim Bible Institute, wife of a pastor, mother of four.
+My experience has been as diverse as it has been rewarding: workshop facilitator, church leader, professor and dean at Elim Bible Institute, Small Groups Director, wife of a pastor, mother of four.

 I’ve interacted with leaders of all ages and stages.
 One thing all good leaders have in common is a desire to constantly grow.